YOHEI HAMADA 踊る人/dance artist

 - new cosmo-techno-mythology

-Photo: MICHAEL STOKKA TROXELi
+Photo by: MICHAEL STOKKA TROXELi

 Shin-Shin-Shinwa - new cosmo-techno-mythology is a dance-based outdoor performance questioning the universality of body, technology and god.
 With an assembled object/structure called tensegrity, known by futurist Buckminster Fuller, dance artist Yohei Hamada attempt to expand the body, as well as the definition of the god.